-- (1) Subject to paragraph (2), the capital requirement for underwriting risk under regulation 25(1)(c) is the sum of- - (a) the capital requirement for premium and reserve risk determined under regulation 40 (premium and reserve risk capital requirement); - (b) the capital requirement for lapse risk determined under regulation 41 (lapse risk capital requirement); - (c) the capital requirement for catastrophe risk determined under regulation 42 (catastrophe risk capital requirement); and - (d) a diversification adjustment as determined under paragraphs 1 and 8 of Schedule 1 (diversification adjustment and correlation matrices). - (2) Where an insurer has an aggregate stop loss risk mitigation arrangement that meets the requirements of regulation 66(4) the capital requirement for underwriting risk in paragraph (1) is limited to the retention limit of the stop loss arrangement less a deduction for any claims covered under the agreement that have been settled.
+- (1) Subject to paragraph (2), the capital requirement for underwriting risk under regulation 25(1)(c) is the sum of, - (a) the capital requirement for premium and reserve risk determined under regulation 40; - (b) the capital requirement for lapse risk determined under regulation 41; - (c) the capital requirement for catastrophe risk determined under regulation 42; and - (d) a diversification adjustment as determined under paragraphs 1 and 8 of Schedule 1. - (2) Where an insurer has an aggregate stop loss risk mitigation arrangement that meets the requirements of regulation 66(4) the capital requirement for underwriting risk in paragraph (1) is limited to the retention limit of the stop loss arrangement less a deduction for any claims covered under the agreement that have been settled.